ONE OF THE FIRST NFL ROOKIES TO EVER GET HALF HIS HEAD SHAVED WAS FORMER OAKLAND RAIDERS RIGHT GUARD GENNARO DINAPOLI

 ANOTHER SPORTSWRITER’S TAKE:

-No matter if they are cut after the first preseason game or go on to a long career, these guys will show their kids and grandkids photos of the rookie haircut.".
+"But these vets keep getting more creative by the year.
+Even if they go on to a long career, these guys will still show their kids and grandkids photos of their embarrassing rookie haircut."

-To no one’s surprise – amidst all the nationwide publicity showing jaw-dropping NFL haircuts –college and high school teams all over the U.S. soon began copying the delightful NFL haircut ritual.
-[See examples below.]
-Well, actually, the haircut hazing originally began in the colleges . . . then spread to the NFL when college players began drifting to professional football . . . then spread back again to the colleges and high schools to complete the round robin.
+To no one’s surprise – amidst all the nationwide publicity showing jaw-dropping NFL haircuts –college and high school teams all over the U.S. soon began copying the delightful NFL haircut itual.
+Here are some college examples.

 Here’s how one sportswriter in 2010 described the spread of initiation haircuts from the NFL to college teams: